dbt-labs/docs.getdbt.com/website/docs/community/join.md

 <section className="community-home">

 Want to learn how organizations around the world are tackling the biggest challenges in data while making new friends from the best analytics teams?
-Join the dbt community — data practitioners’ favorite place to learn new skills, grow your career, and forge connections.
+Join the dbt Community — data practitioners’ favorite place to learn new skills, keep on top of industry trends, and forge connections.

 <div className="grid--3-col">